 Will the Recession Force State Government Shutdowns?

-Steve Fehr - Reporter, Stateline.org, Evan Halper - Los Angeles Times - @evanhalper, Jerry Nickelsburg - UCLA Anderson Forecast, Emily Wagster Pettus - Mississippi State Capitol Reporter, Associated Press - @EWagsterPettus, Dean Martin - Treasurer, State of Arizona, Nicholas Johnson - Director of State Fiscal Projects, Center on Budget and Policy Priorities, Tad DeHaven - Budget Analyst, Cato Institute
+Steve Fehr - Reporter, Stateline.org, Evan Halper - Los Angeles Times - @evanhalper, Jerry Nickelsburg - economics professor and director of the UCLA Anderson Forecast, Emily Wagster Pettus - Mississippi State Capitol Reporter, Associated Press - @EWagsterPettus, Dean Martin - Treasurer, State of Arizona, Nicholas Johnson - Director of State Fiscal Projects, Center on Budget and Policy Priorities, Tad DeHaven - Budget Analyst, Cato Institute